Building with Mud and Sand

-In this theme, we investigate how the composition of the mud and the way it is applied affect consolidation and development of load-bearing capacity.
+In this theme, we investigated how the composition of the mud and the way it is applied affect consolidation and development of load-bearing capacity.
 How do you establish most natural value?

-The researchers are looking at the following parts of Marker Wadden:
+The researchers looked at the following parts of Marker Wadden:

 - The mud channel and sheltered side: siltation rate

 - The mud compartments: strength and height development, the impact of vegetation on that development

 - The sandy edges: stability and exchange between the Markermeer lake and Marker Wadden